baileybunch5dad/rocdist/README.md

  distribution with different center and scale that the intial is received prior to the latter similar handling to pathological clustering

+ Also pathological, like quicksort, is when data are sorted, combined with a low number of initial bins.
+ This could cause growth to hit the limit and prematurely raise an exception.